 You will pay taxes when you distribute dividends or salaries.
-That’s it, when you send money from your company to your employees, shareholders, or to youself.
+That’s it, when you send money from your company to your employees, shareholders, or to yourself.
 It is important here to be clear about the difference between you and your company.
 Even if you are the only member of your company, you and your company are independent entities.
-The money of the company belongs to the company, not to you, and viceversa.
+The money of the company belongs to the company, not to you, and vice-versa.

 There are two main ways to distribute benefits from your company: salary and dividends.
 Let’s talk about them:

 At the beginning of each fiscal year, you can pay dividends to the shareholders of your company.
 These dividends are subject to a 25% tax (20% of gross, which means 20/80 = 25%).
-A petition has been approved to lower it to 14%, which will come into force in 2019 .

 These taxes are paid by your company the following month, not by you.
 If you were a tax resident in Estonia, you would not have to pay any extra personal tax for those dividends you receive, in Estonia.

 Unfortunately, in many other European countries, receiving dividends is subject to personal taxes.
 That means you will have to pay taxes later on your annual tax report if you are a tax resident in France, Germany or Greece, for example.
 If you are a digital nomad, and don’t have any tax residence, you won’t have to pay personal taxes for these dividends.

 As an example, if your company pays 10.000€ in dividends in January, it will pay an additional 2500 euros in taxes (10.000 x 20/80) in February.

 To explain your salaries, it is important to understand that as a board member of your company, it is considered that you perform two different types of tasks:

 First, you are a member of the board of directors of your company.
 You are supposed to take charge of the administrative and bureaucratic tasks of the company, schedule and take part in the board members’ meetings, etc.